MicrosoftDocs/SupportArticles-docs/support/dynamics-365/sales/file-already-exists-error.md

 ---
 title: File already exists error
-description: Provides a solution to an error that occurs when you configure Microsoft Dynamics CRM for Microsoft Office Outlook. ms.reviewer: ms.topic: troubleshooting ms.date:
+description: Provides a solution to an error that occurs when you configure CRM for Outlook. ms.reviewer: ms.topic: troubleshooting ms.date: